 HeroService because it had no injected parameters.

-But we must have it now that our service has an injected dependency.
+But you must have it now that the service has an injected dependency.

 in order to inject a